robbert-vdh/nih-plug/plugins/spectral_compressor/README.md

 Have you ever wondered what a 16384 band OTT would sound like?
 Neither have I.
-Spectral Compressor can squash anything into pink noise, apply simultaneous upwards and downwards compressor to dynamically match the sidechain signal's spectrum, and a lot more.
+Spectral Compressor can squash anything into pink noise, apply simultaneous upwards and downwards compressor to dynamically match the sidechain signal's spectrum and morph one sound into another, and lots more.

 This is a port of https://github.com/robbert-vdh/spectral-compressor with more features and much better performance.